Theme Scheme: Creative Ideas, Activities, Games, Puzzles, Quizzes

 Lay preacher Rosalie Sugrue’s short plays and meditations are ideal to present in church.
 They encourage us to engage with Bible and historical characters, and explore important themes.
 Staging is simple.
 Few props or costumes are required.

 Sarai, a Biblical Studies lecturer, learns a terrible truth; a core knowledge she must impart to a successor.
-Will she choose society wife, Jen, or bondage and discipine prostitute Kat?
+Will she choose society wife, Jen, or bondage and discipline prostitute Kat?
 The lives of these two women collide in unexpected ways around Sarai, while in the wings lurk a coven of Wiccan witches, and the dark desires and dealings that threaten Jen’s husband, Wilkin.
 An explosive novel with a dramatic climax.
+Click to order eBooks.

 Journey with Molly Sinclair through her 1950s childhood on the West Coast, her move to Christchurch for teacher training, drama-filled OE in the UK and Europe, and as she returns to New Zealand in the mid-1960s.
 This engaging coming-of-age tale sweeps us along as she meets unexpected joys and overcomes life’s setbacks.